Obi Metzger: Career

-International

-He played at the 2003 FIFA U-17 World Championship in Finland.
+Metzger played at the 2003 FIFA U-17 World Championship in Finland.
 Sierra Leone lost two of the three games at the tournament, including a 2–1 loss to the United States team.
 Metzger played in all three games and was again the top scorer for Sierra Leone with two goals.

-Metzger made his senior international debut for Sierra Leone on September 6, 2008, as a substitute replacing Mustapha Bangura in a 2010 FIFA World Cup and 2008 African Nations Cup qualifier as Sierra Leone defeated Guinea Bissau 2–0 in Freetown.
-He has also played 2nd division in Slovakia for MFK TOPVAR TOPOLCANY which he joined for the second half of the 2009 season.
+Metzger made his senior international debut for Sierra Leone on 6 September 2008, as a substitute replacing Mustapha Bangura in a 2010 FIFA World Cup and 2008 African Nations Cup qualifier as Sierra Leone defeated Guinea Bissau 2–0 in Freetown.

+He also played second division in Slovakia for MFK Topvar Topoľčany which he joined for the second half of the 2009 season.